AqwamCreates/DataPredict/docs/Roadmap.md

   * Additionally, we lack experience in developing decision trees and boosting algorithms, which may result in long development times of these algorithms.

-* Sequential K-Means

-  * It is an online version of K-Means that allows it to construct clusters from individual datapoints.

-  * Many use cases that includes real-time recommendation system, real-time targetting system, enemy difficulty search through player data and so on.

 * Incremental DBSCAN

    * It is an online version of DBSCAN that allows it to construct clusters from individual datapoints.